defunkydrummer/legochain/README.md

 - To show seasoned CL developers who still haven't yet found out what is a blockchain, block mining, and the "nonce" values, a simple answer by looking at the code.

+## Supported features

+- Add any kind of data to the block's payload.
+You only need to define the encoding for the payload using `conspack:defencoding` (see the code)
+- Verification of one blockchain against other, rejecting invalid blockchains
+- Verification of the continuity (soundness) of each blocks' hash value and sequence value

+Peer to peer supported operations:

+- Send blockchain to peer
+- Request blockchain from peer
+- Say "hi" to peer.

+You can start many peers from your same machine so you can experiment adding more features to the code.

 ## How to install (for newcomers to CL)

 - Install [Portacle](https://portacle.github.io/), the portable Common Lisp environent.